 Effect: After learning this Art, the Wizard may retain unspent mana even after casting a Theorem, but are still bound by all other restrictions.

 The Signs are for our benefit alone.

 Effect: The Wizard may now perform any Sign with only one hand instead of two by performing the exact gestures meant for just that one hand.
-If the Wizard performs the Sign for the spell with their right hand while simultaneously performing the Sigil with their left, they may Channel a Vortex of power instead of 2 Fluxes.
+Additionally, if the Wizard performs the Element Sign with one hand while simultaneously performing the Domain Sigil with their other, they may Channel a Vortex of power instead of 2 Fluxes.
 This requires that it be used on a spell that uses the appropriate Domain, or else the Channeling fails.

 Requires: Master, Sigil

 The nascent spell is meek, still willing to receive outside influences.

 Effect: The Wizard may redirect a spell that is currently being cast by another Wizard to choose a new target for it of her choosing at the time of casting.
 They must have completed the Art and have the last Seal held when the spell is cast.
 Call “No effect” to the original target and then make the same effect call on the target of your choosing within Speaking Distance.